zuozhenggh/learning-library/content-management-library/apex-integration/website/website.md

 In this lab we will create site based on site template provided as part of lab file.

-*Note:Oracle Content Management let you create unlimited website but Starter edition is limited to 1 site per instance*
+  >**Note**:Oracle Content Management let you create unlimited website but Starter edition is limited to 1 site per instance

 Estimated Time: 20 minutes

-## Background
+### Background

 As a site developer, you define the framework that site creators use to build sites, such as:
 * [standard templates](https://docs.oracle.com/en/cloud/paas/content-cloud/creating-experiences/understand-templates.html#GUID-0BA49046-671B-4DE0-8D64-ADBFECB2EC76), used as a framework for a site, based on a theme, with sample pages and content, custom components, and other resources you need to start building a site